afnog/sse/apache/presentation.md

 Type the password at the prompt.
 Then you should see a `mysql>` prompt, which means that you authenticated successfully and can enter SQL commands.

-You can exit from the mysql> prompt by typing "exit" command.
+You can exit from the mysql> prompt by typing the command `exit`.

 ---